bibekkabi/DynamicFixed/README.md

   - The user should ideally be familar with the [Q number format](https://en.wikipedia.org/wiki/Q_(number_format)) for fixed-points.

 # How to use
-This is a single-header include only library.
-Just #include "Fixed_dyn.h".
+This is a header file #include "Fixed_dyn.h".
+Just include it.